Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Experiments

-\paragraph{Implications for data collection.} We encourage researchers to perform such analyses on new datasets before they are released.
-Information about the video source and process of split creation are crucial aspects for any new dataset.
+\paragraph{Implications for data collection.} We encourage researchers to analyze new datasets before they are released.
+Information about the video source and split creation process are crucial aspects for any dataset.
 Additionally, memorability scores are a measure of consensus among viewers and are therefore closely tied to the number of viewers per video.
 While LaMem averages 80 scores per image, Memento10K has over 90 annotations per video, Videomem averages 38 annotations per video, much smaller than the others.
-This variance in GT scores is observed in \cref{fig:videomem} (B - II), videos of astronaut that have GT scores varying from 0.73 to 0.90.
+This variance in GT scores is also observed in \cref{fig:videomem} (B-II), videos of the same astronaut have GT scores varying from 0.73 to 0.90, making learning difficult.